Total War: Attila

-Total War: Attila is a strategy video game developed by Creative Assembly and published by Sega, released on 17 February 2015 for OS X, Windows, and Linux.
+Total War: Attila is a strategy video game developed by Creative Assembly and published by Sega, released on 17 February 2015 for OS X, Windows, and Linux, as well as Mac OS later on after release.
 It is the ninth standalone game in the Total War series.

 The game begins in 395 AD, during what is now called Late Antiquity (the transition period from Classical Rome to the Middle Ages in European history).
 The main theme of the game is the Migration Period which took place between 300-800 AD.
 The title character does not exist in the beginning of the campaign, although he becomes available to play after he becomes the leader of the Huns in mid-game.

 Gameplay

 Campaign map

 The campaign map for Total War: Attila spans from Bactria to Lusitania and from Caledonia to Garamantia in the Sahara.
 Provinces are groupings of three regions, and each region within a province can be conquered separately.
 The number of cities and regions is different from Total War: Rome II, but the size of the map is similar.
 The map of Total War: Attila further extends into modern-day Russia in lieu of the eastern provinces of the Hindu Kush found in Total War: Rome II, shifting the player's attention to the nomadic Huns.
 The largest settlement in a province is designated as the province capital.
 These province capitals have more building slots than the other settlements and are also walled at the start of the game, though in a change from Rome II the small settlements can eventually be upgraded to have walls.